 Milan Cathedral

-Like many of the other big cities in Italy, Milan has a major cathedral as one of its centerpiece landmarks.
-The Milan Cathedral — or the Milan Duomo — is the most famous church in the city and is situated right in the heart of Milan’s social center.
-Taking hundreds of years to complete construction, the Milan Cathedral showcases some of the amazing Gothic design that you’ll see all over the country.
+Like many other big cities in Italy, Milan has a major cathedral as one of its centerpiece landmarks.
+The Milan Cathedral—or the Milan Duomo—is the most famous church in the city and is situated right in the heart of Milan’s social center.
+Construction took hundreds of years, and the cathedral showcases some of the amazing Gothic design that you’ll see all over the country.

 Seeing the cathedral from the outside is reason enough to add it to your itinerary, but going inside is an even better experience.
-On a hop-on hop-off bus tour, you can visit the cathedral and other sights in Milan.
-Once inside, you’ll see some of the incredible architecture and design that makes it so stunning.
+On a hop-on hop-off bus tour, you can visit Milan’s cathedral and other sights.
+Once inside, you’ll see some incredible architecture and design that makes it so stunning.
 But you can also take it to the next level (literally) and go up to the top of the structure to get some of the most amazing views of Milan that you’ll find anywhere in the city.

 The Last Supper

-Although the painting has been produced thousands and thousands of times and most people have seen it online or in a history book somewhere, seeing the original painting from da Vinci himself is something you’ll never forget.
+Although the painting has been produced thousands of times, and most people have seen it online or in a history book somewhere, seeing the original painting from da Vinci himself is something you’ll never forget.
 So while you’re visiting Milan, take some time to travel to the Santa Maria delle Grazie to see the famous masterpiece.

 Castello Sforzesco

-After you finish taking in the beauty of the Milan Cathedral, you will want to spend some time checking out the Castello Sforzesco nearby.
-Once one of the largest castles in all of Europe, the Castello Sforzesco was built in the 1400s by Duke Francesco Sforza.
+After you finish taking in the beauty of the Milan Cathedral, you will want to check out the Castello Sforzesco nearby.
+Once one of Europe’s largest castles, the Castello Sforzesco was built in the 1400s by Duke Francesco Sforza.
 You can explore the castle on a guided tour.

 See Related: Best Castles in Tuscany, Italy